openstack-archive/fuel-plugin-neutron-vpnaas/README.md

 VPNaaS (VPN-as-a-Service) is a Neutron extension that introduces VPN feature set.

 This repo contains all necessary files to build VPNaaS Fuel plugin.
-Currently, the only supported Fuel version is 6.1.
+Supported Fuel version is 7.0.

 Building the plugin
 -------------------